harrysolovay/rescripts/README.md

 - 🎩 take advantage of cutting-edge software that hasn't made its way into CRA

-- 🥳 pick and choose from a vast collection of "rescripts" (presets/plugins)
+- 🥳 pick and choose from a vast collection of "rescripts" (conceptually similar to Babel presets)

 ## Background